pattern

 a trivial detail or a specific provision within a rule, law, or procedure

-Ex: Mastering technicalities of coding languages is essential for software developers to write efficient and error-free programs .
+Ex: Mastering the technicalities of coding languages is essential for software developers to write efficient and error-free programs .

 daily words